aneelemanuel-lang/social-media-marketing-online-buying-analysis/README.md

 - Investigate the impact of social media marketing on online impulsive buying behaviour.
 - Analyse the influence of viral marketing on consumer purchasing decisions.
-- Evaluate relationships between marketing activities and consumer behaviour.
+- Evaluate the relationship between marketing activities and consumer behaviour.
 - Validate research hypotheses using statistical analysis.

 ---